sahilmalhotra0510/io/active.md

 Here are our active projects:
 https://model.earth/io

-You can pull down our main repos with a single cmd after forking our three: https://model.earth/localsite/start/steps
+You can pull down our repos with a single cmd after forking our main repos: https://model.earth/localsite/start/steps

 Let me know if you'd like a welcome letter for the OPT program.